-Researchers find smoking and high blood pressure may be linked to ageing of the brainNovember 26th, 2012 in Health /
+Researchers find smoking and high blood pressure may be linked to ageing of the brainNovember 26, 2012 in Medicine & Health / Health

 (Medical Xpress)—Researchers at King's College London have identified several cardiovascular risk factors, including smoking and high blood pressure, which may be associated with the accelerated decline of memory, learning, attention and reasoning in older adults.

 Published today in the journal Age and Ageing, the study found that participants over the age of 50 who smoked, had high blood pressure or were most at risk of suffering a stroke, performed more poorly on a range of cognitive tasks designed to test memory recall, verbal fluency, attention and other cognitive outcomes.

 The study is one of the few longitudinal investigations to explore the combined effect of multiple risk factors on cognitive decline in older adults.
 Researchers saythese findings indicate that future clinical trials looking at cognitive decline should focus on the combination of these risk factors rather than individual triggers.

 Using information from the English Longitudinal Study of Ageing (ELSA), a nationally representative sample of more than 8,000 adults, the researchers analysed data on smoking, blood pressure, cholesterol levels and Body Mass Index (BMI), as well as Framingham cardiovascular and stroke risk scores (used to determine the probability of an individual developing heart disease or stroke within the next ten years).